 Learning to adjust parent interactions to promote the young person’s growth in responsibility and wellbeing.

-What is in my control and taking
+What is in my control?
+Taking an “I” position.

-Connection to the whole child
+Connection to the whole child not just their problems.

 patience for gradual improvement